aws-samples/siem-on-amazon-opensearch-service/README.md

 This library is licensed under the MIT-0 License.
 See the LICENSE file.

 This product uses GeoLite2 data created by MaxMind and licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), available from [https://www.maxmind.com](https://www.maxmind.com).

+This product uses Tor exit list created by The Tor Project, Inc and licensed under [CC BY 3.0 US](https://creativecommons.org/licenses/by/3.0/us/), available from [https://www.torproject.org](https://www.torproject.org)